StreakYC/react-float-anchor/README.md

 This module exports the `FloatAnchor` React component, which takes the following props:

-* `anchor` must be a single React Element.
-This element will be placed in the page where the `FloatAnchor` element was used, with no added wrapper elements around it.
+* `anchor` must be a function that takes a React ref value ("anchorRef"), and returns a React node.
+The anchorRef value must be passed as the `ref` prop to an HTML element.
+The returned node will be placed in the page where the `FloatAnchor` element was used, with no added wrapper elements around it.
-* `float` must be null or a single React Element.
-This element will be placed in a container div which has `position:fixed` styling, is attached directly to the document body, and is positioned to line up with the anchor element.
+* `float` must be null, or a React node.
+If null, then FloatAnchor won't do anything other than render `anchor` as-is.
+If non-null, `float` will be rendered in a container div which has `position:fixed` styling, is attached directly to the document body, and is positioned to line up with the anchorRef element.
 * `options` is an optional object of options to control how the float element's container is aligned to the anchor element.
 The options are the same as those supported by [contain-by-screen (version ^1.0)](https://github.com/AgentME/contain-by-screen#readme).